TSS Safeguarding Policy

 Allegations Management

 TSS recognises its duty to report concerns or allegations against its staff (paid or unpaid) within the organisation or by a professional from another organisation.
+The process for raising and dealing with allegations is as follows:

 Any member of staff (paid or unpaid) from TSS is required to report any concerns in the first instance to the Safeguarding lead.
+A written record of the concern will be completed by the Safeguarding lead using the form in Appendix 1.

 The local authority will be contacted for advice.